Does Exodus have transaction fees to send or receive?

 If Alice and Bob now try to send 1 Bitcoin, Alice will have to pay a much larger fee than Bob.
 This is because the Bitcoin network has to process a lot more data with Alice's transaction bundling all of her small “inputs” together vs. Bob who just has 1 input.

-This is similar to a person who tries to spend 100 pennies vs. a one dollar bill.
-Both have the same value, but the 100 pennies are much harder to count, it takes a lot of effort to process them and make the transaction.
+This is similar to a person who tries to spend 100 pennies vs. a one-dollar bill.
+Both have the same value, but the 100 pennies are much harder to count (and heavier), and it takes more effort to process them and make the transaction.

 You can always see current network fees for your transaction before you send your crypto:

 This only affects BTC and other UTXO-based currencies like BCH, BSV, BTG, LTC, DGB, etc.